 Sarah Barnes-Humphrey is well-acclaimed for her expertise and insight into logistics and supply chain management.
 She was one of IBM’s Top 21 Women Leaders in Supply Chain, the Most Influential Leader in Supply Chain in 2022 at the Corporate Excellence Awards, and was one of Supply Chain Magazine’s Top 10 Supply Chain Influencers of 2024.

-She’s best known for her podcasts, “Let’s Talk Supply Chain”, which is in the 1% of downloaded podcasts worldwide, and ‘Women in Supply Chain’, which empowers women to share their stories as part of a male-dominated industry.
+She’s best known for her podcasts, “Let’s Talk Supply Chain”, which is in the 1% of downloaded podcasts worldwide, and ‘Women in Supply Chain’, which empowers women to share their stories, in an industry where man make up of around 60% of the workforce, and women host just 26% of vice president roles.
 Her commitment to amplifying diverse voices is further shown through her nonprofit, Blended.

 At Tech.co, we find her incredibly inspiring.
 She is committed to using both her expertise in the sector and passion for sharing her own experiences to help others learn.
 We feel she would be an excellent voice for businesses looking to learn from many different perspectives within the industry.